proofrock/fileway/README.md

 Get a server, ideally already provisioned with a reverse proxy. `fileway` is best not exposed directly to internet, mainly because it doesn't provide HTTPS.

-Generate a secret, best a long (24+) sequence of letters and numbers (to avoid escaping problems), and hash it with SHA256 using for example [this site](https://emn178.github.io/online-tools/sha256.html) that, at time of writing, doesn't seem to send your secret over the intenet (check!).
+Generate a secret, best a long (24+) sequence of letters and numbers (to avoid problems with escapes), and hash it using BCrypt (too see how, read later, 'Hashing the secret').

 > 💡 You can generate several hashes, and specify them as a comma-separated list.